benschw/horde/README.md

+#### Other notes

-if horde doesn't detect ytour docker bridge ip correctly, set up an environment variable declaring it:
+if horde doesn't detect your docker bridge ip correctly, set up an environment variable declaring it: